Cisco Endpoint Security Analytics (CESA) Built on Splunk Quickstart POV Kit & Deployment Guide

 We have incorporated a lab guide - also copied to bottom of page - for you to use to get some hands-on with some of the use cases.
 This is open to cisco employees and partners utilizing the following dCloud demos

-Please use the associated lab guide or http://cs.co/cesa-guide with your own laptop or anyone of the demos listed below.
+Please use the associated lab guide or cs.co/cesa-guide with your own laptop or anyone of the demos listed below.

 ISE Enterprise & Security Demo - includes real VPN VM or BYO VPN/Wireless AP

 IPFIX (nvzFlow) protocol - intended integration point for 3rd party SIEMs.